-Even the automotive industry is experimenting new challenges and frontiers with the so-called autonomous and connected vehicles, which are becoming "smart" and totally connected with the rest of the world through Internet technologies.
-Indeed, the improvements in modern technologies have allowed the comprehensive integration of essential systems and data for autonomous vehicle operations.
+In this scenario, also vehicles are becoming "smart" and totally connected with the rest of the world through Internet technologies.
+Indeed, the advancements in modern technologies have allowed the comprehensive integration of essential systems and data for autonomous vehicle operations.
 This allows the vehicles to process decisions based on defined criteria informed by actual conditions, such as: